 Being educated about pet vaccinations is helpful in understanding and making decisions about them.

-Firstly, pets should receive core vaccinations, those deemed medically necessary for all pets, regardless of lifestyle factors.
+First, pets should receive core vaccinations, those deemed medically necessary for all pets, regardless of lifestyle factors.
 For dogs, those include canine distemper, infectious hepatitis, rabies, and parvovirus.
 For cats, they are feline herpesvirus, panleukopenia, calicivirus, and rabies.
+Both cats and dogs should have their vaccines scheduled at the appropriate times for their age.

 Secondary vaccinations are dependent on a pet’s exposure, age, and lifestyle.
 For example, where you live can affect your pet’s risk of contracting certain diseases such as Lyme disease, and cats who live solely indoors have less of a risk for feline leukemia.